Inner-strength training tip #9: In certain situations, give up control to gain the upper hand

 And it might feel like you are taking a step back and really “losing.”
 But there is a real power in helping others and taking a step back and not being the star, sometimes.

 Obviously, no one wants to be the loser.
 So, why not make everybody the winner?

 No life is any more valuable than the other, so why do we waste so much time vying to put that other employee in their place.

 A company’s success is measured by how much value they bring to their employees first and foremost.
 And the bottom line, of course.

 Instead of focusing on beating our co-worker, why don’t we compete with ourselves to see how happy we can make our customers.
 This would help the company we work for and in turn increase our bottom line.

-Stepping outside of the competition allows for more flexibility.
+Stepping outside of the competition allows for more flexibility, too.
 We don’t get broken down easily or as discouraged.
 Therefore our natural gifts come through and we are able to shine in our own right.

-We stop competing for the other person’s traits and suddenly our own traits and gifts are on display.
+When we stop competing for the other person’s traits and suddenly our own traits and gifts are on display effortlessly.
 We can fully appreciate the other person’s gifts as well.
 They become our teammate instead of our rival.

 Be honest: when was the last time you found yourself keeping score at work?
 I personally found myself doing this about one month ago.